phydev/mice/README.md

-# MICE - Multiple Imputation with Chained Equations
+# MICE - Multiple Imputation by Chained Equations
-Multiple imputation with chained equation implemented from scratch.
+Multiple imputation by chained equation implemented from scratch.

 ## Beware
 This is a low performance implementation meant for pedagogical purposes only.